Welcome to N.I.N.A. - Nighttime Imaging 'N' Astronomy. If are reading this document, you have likely downloaded the software - congratulations!

 Getting Help or Helping Out#

-The N.I.N.A.'s Discord chat server is a great way to chat with N.I.N.A. developers and fellow users.
+The N.I.N.A.'s Discord chat server is a great way to chat with the creator Stefan Berg the N.I.N.A. contributors and fellow users.
 Ask questions, share your photos, make suggestions, and help other users.
 To research past questions, bug reports, or file your own bug report or question, please use the Issue Tracker.

 Please note that images in this manual might not always reflect what you see as updates and additions to the manual may lag behind the code development process.